gvorvik/hotel_message_challenge/README.md

 What I'd do with more time:

+First I would build the test suite.
 I think it would be pretty cool to bring in an api to give more information that would be useful.
 My first thought is a weather api that checks out the day's weather and sends a text in the morning to all hotel guests on what that looks like.
 Also some type of interactivity would be cool, like depending on where the user texts back yes or no, that would prompt another message to go out.